-- The period from 1995 reflects largely a continuous period of economic growth which may not be reflective of longer term trends. - The longer periods cover a range of business cycles, albeit that the period from 1970 includes the unique events of the early 1970's (i.e. general inflationary pressures, both locally and worldwide, and the impact of high oil prices owing to the Oil Crisis in 1973).
+The longer periods cover a range of business cycles, albeit that the period from 1971 includes the unique events of the early 1970's (i.e. general inflationary pressures, both locally and worldwide, and the impact of high oil prices owing to the Oil Crisis in 1973).